 The founder of the order, St Ignatius of Loyola, and early his companions set the example when they responded to the crisis of homelessness and poverty in Rome in 1538.
 They gathered the homeless and brought them to their home, giving their own beds to the sick.
 They wanted to live with and serve the poor.
 No task, however spiritual, was judged complete unless it included practical charitable work.

-During their last General Congregation, held in 2008, the Jesuits emphasised their universality, saying: “Serving Christ’s mission today means paying special attention to its global context.
-This context requires us to act as a universal body with a universal mission, realising at the same time the radical diversity of our situations.”
+During the General Congregation held in 2008, the Jesuits emphasized their universality, saying: “Serving Christ’s mission today means paying special attention to its global context.
+This context requires us to act as a universal body with a universal mission, realizing at the same time the radical diversity of our situations.”